 Alas, it was not meant to be.
 I often wonder what became of that car.
 For a few years after it left us I’d see it driving around Waterloo.
 I swear it whimpered when it passed.
 I wonder if Dad still has the VIN for it and I could get a sympathetic mechanic to do a search for its final known whereabouts.
 Maybe it’s forgotten in a barn somewhere waiting for me to seek it out once again and return it to its former glory; a restoration project for the ages.
 The resulting Barrett Jackson auction would bring out all the giants of car collecting.

 Who am I kidding?
 They’d only be there to chuckle.
 I couldn’t sell it anyway.
 I’d need it to live in once my wife kicked me out for blowing our savings on such a ridiculous project.
 But just for a moment, imagine with me a world where I still had that beloved boat stored in a garage waiting to pass the keys to the next generation of Schmidts.
 In a land of gas-guzzling, tricked-out pickup trucks, my son (or daughter) would become legends themselves sitting behind the wheel of a car equal in size and earth spiting.

 Odds are it would have needed another paint job by now.
 Oh, the possibilities.
 That burgundy was a sweet hue and a return to the original wood grain glory is certainly enticing, but the call of orange, though not an original factory offering, might just have been too strong for me to resist.
-The legend becometh immortal.
+The legendary station wagon becometh immortal.